wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 - Discord: sunywolf

 ## Usage
+ To find your Game folder right-click on Deathgarden in your Steam Library, hover over Manage and click on Browse Local Files.
 0. If you do not already own Deathgarden, you can get it with this command:
 `steam://run/555440`

 1. Download the [TheExit-Rebirth-Updater.bat](https://github.com/wolfswolke/DeathGarden_API_Rebirth/blob/master/src/files/TheExit-Rebirth-Updater.bat) file and place it in the following directory: "\steamapps\common\DEATHGARDEN\"

 2. Run the script and wait for it to finish.
 (RED TEXT means something went wrong!)

+3. If you are on Windows 11 delete the BattlEye folder.
+(Windows 11 doesn't support this old BattlEye Version) (Location: "steamapps\common\DEATHGARDEN\TheExit\Binaries\Win64\BattlEye")

 **Self Hosting/Development Requirements:**
 - Steam API Key (see [Steam_Login.md](https://github.com/wolfswolke/DeathGarden_API_Rebirth/blob/master/Doc/Steam_Login.md) for details).